Curiosity is so much better when it’s shared. We can keep our curiosity to ourselves or we can ask these questions out loud.

-Children ask questions about everything all of the time.
-We don’t always necessarily have the correct answers for them, or the answer they may want to hear, but here’s the great thing; these questions spark conversation!
-And as the adult on the receiving end, you feel pretty important, because these children think you know it all.
+Children ask questions about everything all the time.
+We don’t always necessarily have the correct answers for them or the answer they may want to hear, but here’s the great thing; these questions spark conversation!
+And as the adult on the receiving end, we feel pretty important, because these children think we know it all.

 Children also have the tendency to shamelessly ask personal questions out of pure curiosity.
 These questions can come across as cute and other times surprise you.
 And inside, you can’t help but laugh.

 So how did I become such a curious, question asker?

 In order for me to engage in these interesting conversations, I really had to go back to my own inner curiosity.
 I had to have confidence, like a child, to ask questions, without worrying that the question may be silly.
 Of course, always being mindful of privacy, but ultimately, I just had to ask!

 And I’m not just talking about asking questions to engage in great conversation.

 I’m also talking about having the courage to ask for the things that you want.

 Children ask for what they want all the time, and it doesn’t matter how many times they hear a “no”, you would be amazed at how resilient they are!
 They brush off that “no”, like it’s a piece of dust and move on to the next person, (like their grandparents).

 They will continue to ask until they get what they want.
 They may not get it instantly, but if it’s really important to them, they will find a way!